Module 2: Carbon Markets & Carbon Offsets

 Forest Carbon Offset Protocol (FCOP) Development in B.C.

-A draft of the second version of the B.C.
-Forest Carbon Offset Protocol (FCOP 2.0) was released in February 2023 [2].
+The the second version of the B.C.
+Forest Carbon Offset Protocol (FCOP 2.0) has been released in April 2024 [2].

-Currently, B.C. forest carbon projects on ‘crown’ land are required to use the BC FCOP 2.0.
+Currently, B.C. forest carbon projects on public land are required to use the BC FCOP 2.0.
 Eligible carbon project types include Afforestation/Reforestation, Conservation/Improved Forest management, and Avoided Conversion [3].

-At the moment, only projects that have been previously approved under FCOP 1.0 continue to generate offset credits under the grandparenting provision of the provincial government’s offset legislation [4].
-This means that prospective carbon projects on ‘crown’ land won’t be able to generate credits under the B.C.
-Offset Registry until FCOP 2.0 is finalized and released.
+Prior to the publishing of the final FCOP 2.0, only projects that have been previously approved under FCOP 1.0 continue to generate offset credits under the grandparenting provision of the provincial government’s offset legislation [4].

 For further reading on carbon offset protocols and FCOP 2.0 and First Nations, see BCAFN’s submission to the provincial government on the draft Offset Protocol Policy and submission to the draft B.C.
 FCOP 2.0.